microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-01A.md

 ## Success Criteria

-1. You can run both the node.js based web and api parts of the FabMedical app on the VM
+1. Verify that you can run both the node.js based web and api parts of the FabMedical app on the VM
-2. You have created 2 Dockerfiles files and created a container image for both web and api.
+2. Verify that you have created 2 Dockerfiles files and created a container image for both web and api.
-3. You can run the application using containers.
+3. Verify that you can run the application using containers.

 ## Learning Resources